twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

   - Provide the correct REST entry point if Grid is desired (base URL, resources, sample body/response).
   - Clarify any auth or memo requirements so we can finalise the worker/REST integration.

-Until the integration path is chosen and implemented, sponsor onboarding will continue surfacing `squads_create_failed`.
+Until the integration path is chosen and implemented, user onboarding will continue surfacing `squads_create_failed`.

 ### Deployment & Replay (2025-11-09)
 - Payload v3 shipped with the Cloud Run deploy of `attn-api-00046-cj4`.
 Backend now POSTs the worker with: